-- 1. How is Amy Tan's The Joy Luck Club different from her second novel, The Kitchen God's Wife? - 2.
+- 1. How is Amy Tan's The Joy Luck Club different from her second novel, The Kitchen God's Wife? [ie. thesis: Amy Tan's novel, The Joy Luck Club, differs from her second book, The Kitchen God's Wife in that ...] - 2.
 How does the style of narration in The Joy Luck Club differ from that in The Kitchen God's Wife? - 3.
-In what ways do the characters and the themes in The Joy Luck rundClub and The Kitchen God's Wife differ? - 4.
+In what ways do the characters and the themes in The Joy Luck Club and The Kitchen God's Wife differ? - 4.
 What are some of the differences between the setting in The Joy Luck Club and The Kitchen God's Wife? - 5.
 What are the differences with respect to the central characters, June Woo in The Joy Luck Club and the central character in The Kitchen God's Wife?

+Now try turning these topics into thesis statements as topic 1#.
 (Other ways of developing a topic into a thesis statement are included in the Appendix.)